2018ik/2018ik.github.io/_wiki/new_jerusalem.markdown

 Genesis 1-2 is the organic blueprint, the architectural plan of the Triune God, and Revelation 21-22 reveals the finished product, the organic masterpiece of the Triune God.

+The New Jerusalem promised to the overcomers in Revelation 3:12 is a prize only to the overcomers during the millennium, whereas the New Jerusalem in the new heaven and new earth is the common portion of all the redeemed for eternity.

 ## Description

 The New Jerusalem has one throne with one flow of life, one tree of life, and one street of life.